imhicihu/incunnabilia-early-book-digitization/README.md

 # Rationale [![Bitbucket issues](https://img.shields.io/badge/issues-open-green.svg)]()

-This repository shows the process of digitization of an _incunabulae_.
+This repository shows the process-workflow of digitization of an _incunabulae_.

 ### What is this repository for? ###